MicrosoftDocs/azure-docs/articles/iot-central/government/concepts-waterconsumptionmonitoring-architecture.md

 * programatically access your IoT application in IoT Central through IoT Central APIs

 ## Business Applications
-The IoT data can be used to power a variety of business applications within a water utility, to visualize business insights and take meaningful actions.
+The IoT data can be used to power a variety of business applications within a water utility.
 To learn how to connect your IoT Central water consumption monitoring application with field services, follow the tutorial on [how to integrate with Dynamics 365 Field Services](./how-to-configure-connected-field-services.md)

 ## Next steps